anubhav1206/pretix-question-placeholders/README.rst

 This is a plugin for `pretix`_.

 Add content to your emails based on the questions the customer answered, and the answer they gave.

+You can create multiple new placeholders, and can add several rules for each of them, with fallback texts for other answers or unanswered questions.

 Development setup
 -----------------